KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

-* Add >>= operator which binds just lower than >> but assigns the value of the left to the right.
-  * It should preferably just be syntax sugar like >> but how do we handle more complicated lvalues, or declarations?
-  * This should be implemented after we implement some lvalue pattern matching.
-  * Could we add a similar one for binding and declaring a new variable?
-Like >>:?
-Or should it always declare a new one?
-Probably best?

 * Should we have tuples?
 They are in place.
 They are more suitable when using as keys for example.
   * Or should we use them in some way for >> instead.
 So that 1 >> f(2, 3) is the same as (1, 2) >> f(3) or (1,2,3) >> f?